 Recycling symbols on packages

 We want to help consumers to make informed choices regarding food.
 In addition to information about the origin and nutritional value of the food they purchase, we want to give consumers information about the packaging materials and their recycling options.
-An important step will be adding recycling symbols by the end of the year 2014 on all our packages, except on a few packages where there´s not enough space.
+Recycling symbols are on all our packages (except on a few packages where there’s not enough space) so as to help our customers recycle the packaging correctly.